 To be considered complete, the proposal must include all required information at the time of submission.
 The submitter’s 2019 Psychonomic Society membership also must be paid at the time of submission.
 Incomplete proposals and non-member submissions will not be considered.

 Notifications are made by e-mail within three weeks of the proposal deadline.
 Please contact the Psychonomic Society Secretary Reed Hunt with questions about the topic and formatting of a symposium proposal.

 Conflicts of interest arise in science when financial incentives, personal/familial relationships, or other such considerations undermine a scientist’s objectivity.
 For example, if a scientist is a shareholder in a company that sells a treatment for a condition, that scientist would have a conflict of interest (COI) about research on that and closely related conditions and treatments.
 Having a COI does not preclude presenting your research, but COIs must be declared so that the scientific content of the presentation can be reviewed considering the COI(s).
 If you have a COI, please indicate this when asked in the online submission program.
 See https://www.pnas.org/page/authors/conflict-of-interest for further discussion.

-- Participating in a symposium does not preclude submission of an abstract for a talk or poster.
+- Participating in a symposium does not preclude submission of an abstract for a spoken session or poster.

 - Symposium proposals that are not accepted for presentation as symposia may be later submitted during the regular abstract submission process for consideration to be grouped in a spoken session.
 In order to be considered, all submitted abstracts must use exactly the same first and second Session Topics.

 - Current members of the Psychonomic Society Governing Board may participate in a symposium but may not propose a symposium during their time of service.
-If a Governing Board member is on a symposium proposal as a speaker, s/he will not participate in the selection of symposia.
+If a Governing Board member is listed in a symposium proposal, s/he will not participate in the selection of symposia.